rhundhausen/littlebigtop/content/about.md

 Welcome to **Little Big Top Boise**!

 Little Big Top Boise is a nonprofit, based in Boise, Idaho.
-We support youth pursuing circus arts.
+Through financial assistance and resources, we support youth pursuing circus arts.
 Student athletes focus on trapeze, aerial silks, lyra, and bring extra pizzazz with unicycling, juggling, and balloon artistry.
-Athletes are competition focused, but also perform at private events, and community gatherings – blending classic circus magic with fresh, youthful energy.
+Athletes are competition focused, but also perform at private events and community gatherings—blending classic circus magic with fresh, youthful energy.

 ![Little Big Top Photo](/images/gallery/gallery8.jpg)